Gabriel-Dias-Oliveira/light-test/README.md

 After installing it, using

-> npm install -g light-test
+> npm install -g @gabriel-dias/light-test

 you are almost ready to go!
 You already can start writing your tests, but why not write down some scripts to run our tests?